-Immediately following the Reorganization, the principal business of the Company will continue to be the acquisition, financing and servicing of student loans, as presently conducted by the GSE.
-Although the GSE's activities will be phased out over time as described in "REGULATION" and the student loan business will eventually be conducted through the Company's non-GSE units, it is expected that student loan acquisitions will continue to be effected through the GSE exclusively (as generally required by the Privatization Act) for so long as it is advantageous to do so.
-See "-- Operations Following the Reorganization."
+Privatization is expected to enable the Company to compete more effectively in the student loan business and to pursue new business opportunities that leverage its servicing resources, consumer database and higher education expertise and relationships.
+Immediately following the Reorganization, the principal business of the Company will continue to be the acquisition, financing and servicing of student loans, as previously conducted by the GSE.
+Although the GSE's activities will be phased out over time as described in "REGULATION" and the student loan business will eventually be conducted through the Company's non-GSE units, it is expected that student loan acquisitions will continue to be effected through the GSE exclusively (pursuant to the terms of the Privatization Act) for so long as it is advantageous to do so.